polya09/test-task-mobile-app/README.md

-# KALORA — Mobile Calorie & Recipe Companion
+Mobile Calorie & Recipe Companion

 A UX/UI case study for a mobile calorie and macronutrient calculator.